jayjzheng/ff_rankings/README.md

 ## Setup

-If you don't want to setup and use your own backend api, edit js/resources/ranking.js and change LOCAL_HOST to REMOTE_HOST.
+If you want to setup and use your own backend api, edit config.js.
+Change USE_LOCAL_HOST to true, and LOCAL_HOST_URL to your own localhost.

 ## Credits